 I’ll let the cat out of the bag for dedicated film photographers from the start: folding cameras such as the Agfa Isolettes, Voigtlander Perkeos, Zeiss Ikontas, Certo Sixes etc from the pre-slr era of 1950’s are simply perfect as carry-round cameras.
 Find one with a clear lens, a correctly functioning shutter, accurate rangefinder and sound bellows and you have an amazingly compact and pocketable medium format marvel that, with a good overhaul by a competent technician, will go on and on producing good quality images for at least another six decades.
 There, I’ve said it, the secret is out.
 If you are a film photographer who wants a medium format camera that is unobtrusive and durable with all the basic functions you need to create fine images, then start looking for a good old 1950’s folder now.
 All you need then is some rolls of 120 film, an exposure metering app for your smartphone and you’re done, you’re a medium format film photographer with a bazooka in your coat pocket!

-I’ve been using an Agfa Isolette 111 for a few months and it has been a revelation to me.
+I’ve been using an Agfa Isolette iii for a few years and it has been a revelation to me.
 The 6×6 format negatives I have made are impressively sharp with good contrast and colour.
 My camera was overhauled and fitted with new black leather bellows by Jurgen Kreckel (Certo6) and he made a good job of it.
-No complaints here, this 61 year old camera is good for another 60-odd years at least and I’ve found a lot of satisfaction in using it.
+No complaints here, I’ve taken my Isolette with me on my Wild Light Photography Workshops and it has travelled extensively with me.
+This exquisite camera is good for another 60-odd years at least and I’ve found a lot of satisfaction in using it.

 Everything is built around the lens, which is set within the leaf shutter: shutter cocking lever, lens focus ring, shutter and aperture selectors, X & M fash synch and a clockwork shutter delay timer are all grouped around the lens as you would find with most large format lenses.
 Shutter speeds are identified as the ‘old’ scale of Bulb, 1, 2, 5, 10, 25, 50, 100, 300th second and some folders such as those fitted with Synchro-Compur shutters will go to 1/500th second.
 As this is a lens shutter with X synch, flash will fire and synchronise at all speeds.